-This phase uses a larger group of patients (up to about 100) and can last for a couple of years.
+Phase 2 trials use larger groups of patients (up to about 100) and can last for a couple of years.

-These trials are on larger groups of people (several thousand patients), who are usually ill, and often last for several years.
+These trials are on larger groups (several thousand patients), who are usually ill, and often last for several years.
 They often take place in many hospitals across different countries.

 What is an adaptive clinical trial?

 In an adaptive clinical trial, researchers can add in new drugs or combinations of therapies in response to a patient's improved or deteriorating condition, thereby speeding up the research.

 What are the advantages and disadvantages of taking part in a clinical trial?

-Satisfaction from knowing that you are contributing to advancement of science
+Satisfaction from knowing that you're contributing to advancement of science

-It might be that the experimental treatment is not better, or even not as good as, approved therapies which are already available
+It might be that the experimental treatment isn't better, or even not as good as, approved therapies which are already available

-Unexpected side-effects - the researchers will monitor you closely whilst you are in the trial and make every effort to keep these to a minimum.
+Unexpected side-effects - the researchers will monitor you closely whilst you're in the trial and make every effort to keep these to a minimum

 Watch Stephen's story, of how he took part in a clinical trial.